shanahdt/MUSI3030/_sources/syllabus.txt

 the course material, and strategies to enhance your learning.
 We can usually have brief discussions after class, and I am able to answer questions by e-mail (dts9h@virginia.edu) at any time.
-Additionally, I am happy to set up an appointment at a time that is mutually acceptable for more lengthy discussions.
+Additionally, I am always happy to meet during an office hour.
+If this does not work for you, I am happy to set up an appointment at a time that is mutually acceptable for more lengthy discussions.